Evolution Equity Partners Expands Cybersecurity Focused Investment Platform

 companies as the cybersecurity investment opportunity rapidly grows.

-expands capital base, team and access to best of breed software companies amidst
+team and access to best of breed software companies amidst growing investment

 Evolution Equity Partners (https://evolutionequity.com/) expands cybersecurity